 When you pass away, these debts do not automatically disappear.
 Instead, they become obligations possibly passed on to a surviving spouse or estate.
 Life insurance provides funds earmarked to cover remaining financial commitments, preventing loved ones from inheriting the burden.

 In addition to debts, final expenses like funeral costs and taxes must be considered.
-The average funeral in Canada ranges from $5,000 to $10,000 (Source).
-Cremations are cheaper but still cost $2,000 to $5,000 on average (Source).
 With the limited retirement income typical for most Canadians, these obligations can severely impact budgets for seniors.
 The tax-free payout from a life insurance policy helps cover substantial final costs when necessary.

 Entering your 70s does not necessarily make you financially independent.
 Plenty of older Canadians still provide some level of support to family members.
 If you have a spouse, partner, or dependent child still relying in part on your income, life insurance is critical.
-It offers a valuable income replacement source in the event of your passing.
+Life insurance provides a lump sum to replace that lost income, ensuring your surviving partner can maintain their standard of living.

 Estate Planning and Inheritances